ICPI/GIS/README.md

 Please refer to the **Recently Added** section for links to our latest releases.

-Within the first category, [QGIS](/1_QGIS_Tutorials), you will find tutorials on both how to get started using the program, as well as a curated collection of common tools.
+Within the first category, [QGIS](/1_QGIS_Tutorials), you will find tutorials on both how to get started using the program, as well as a curated collection of common tools. **The tutorials found within this repository are meant to give users only the most basic geographic concepts.
+The purpose is to faciliate the ability to use of QGIS within PEPFAR in the quickest way.
+It should by no means be considered an extensive learning resource.**

 In the second category, [geospatial tools](/2_Geospatial_Scripts), contains analysis tools written in both Python and R. To help with accesibility and quick use, many scripts will be provided in a pre-made format.
 Users may contact ICPI to request tools be translated into pyton or R, if they are not readily available.